Message: The e-mail address or password you entered was incorrect.

 If an account exists for this e-mail address, a temporary password will be e-mailed.

 - Check your e-mail for the message entitled "Chief Architect Online Account Password "

 If you do not receive this message, please remember to check your Junk or Bulk mail folders.
 Depending on your e-mail settings, it may have been filtered out as from an unrecognized e-mail address.

 Adding email@example.com to your Address Book generally will ensure that future e-mails from this address will be properly delivered to your Inbox.

 - Once you have received your e-mail, return to the login screen of the Chief Architect website, and use your e-mail address and new temporary password to log in.

 Please note that this temporary password will expire in 24 hours.

 If you know your primary password, you may continue to use it and disregard this e-mail; however, if you log in with this temporary password, it will be set as your primary, and your former password will no longer work.

 After logging in using a temporary password, we recommend that you change your password to one which you will remember in the future.

-- When you enter in the temporary password, your web browser may prompt you that the information that you are entering does not match what it has recorded.
+- When you enter the temporary password, your web browser may prompt you that the information that you are entering does not match what it has recorded, or ask if you would like the web browser to remember the password.
 Until you change you password to a permanent one that you will remember in the future, we would recommend choosing against remembering the password at this time.